awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.BestPractices.md

 my-node2.cksc6xlmwcyw.us-east-1-beta.rds.amazonaws.com:5432
 ```

-The variable 'endpointPostfix' can be a constant that your application sets, or can be obtained by querying the DescribeDBInstances API for a single instance in your cluster\.
+The variable `endpointPostfix` can be a constant that your application sets, or can be obtained by querying the `DescribeDBInstances` API for a single instance in your cluster\.
 This value remains constant within a region and for an individual customer, so it would save an API call to simply keep this constant in a resource file that your application reads from\.
 In the example above, it would be set to:

 ```
 .cksc6xlmwcyw.us-east-1-beta.rds.amazonaws.com
 ```

-For availability purposes, a good practice would be to default to using the [Aurora Endpoints](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Aurora.Overview.html#Aurora.Overview.Endpoints) of your DB Cluster if the API is not responding, or taking too long to respond\.
-The endpoints are guaranteed to be up to date within the time it takes to update the DNS record \(typically less than 30 seconds\)\.
-This again can be stored in a resource file that your application consumes\.
+For availability purposes, a good practice is to default to using the [Aurora Endpoints](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Aurora.Overview.html#Aurora.Overview.Endpoints) of your DB Cluster if the API is not responding, or is taking too long to respond\.
+The endpoints are guaranteed to be up to date within the time it takes to update the DNS record\.
+This is typically less than 30 seconds\.
+You can store this in a resource file that your application consumes\.

 ### Testing Failover<a name="AuroraPostgreSQL.BestPracticesFastFailover.Testing"></a>